calaldees/teacherEducation/teacherEducation/_sessions.md

     * SEND code of practice
     * Technology to aid learning
     * Effective observations - using formal education terminology
-* Mentor
+* Mentor WB 6th Nov
-    * Task: Find examples of where students students level of Digital Literacy has impacted on their ability to engage with a task.
+    * Task: Find examples of where students level of Digital Literacy has impacted on their ability to engage with a task.
     * How is the school’s conceptualisation of how children learn best evidenced in our subject level planning?
         * Task: How are unplugged activities used in computing lessons to convey complex abstract concepts?
     * Revisit CTP activities to discuss key learning and progress, and subject knowledge audit specifically in relation to the department curriculum and approaches to effective subject pedagogy